gekiclaws/temp_feel/README.md

 # Temp Feel

-A tool that predicts thermal comfort levels and recommends clothing based on environmental conditions and physiological data.
+A predictive system that correlates clothing choices with physiological data and weather conditions to optimize outdoor comfort.

 ## Prerequisites